-Every once in a while, Internet Explorer resets the toolbar layout and I need to customize them that way I want, every time this happens.
+Every once in a while, Internet Explorer resets the toolbar layout and I need to customize them the way I want, every time this happens.
 I have Google Toolbar and the default Links toolbar enabled, which I have docked to the extreme right, showing only the chevron.
-Occasionally Internet Explorer (or probably one of the browser add-ons) resets the toolbar positions, pushing the Links toolbar to a separate line and thus occupying additional screen real estate.
-This happens even though the toolbars are in locked state.

 Internet Explorer toolbar layout preferences are stored in the following registry key: